Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 Sick Sinus Syndrome

-When the sinus (or sinoatrial, or SA) node doesn’t fire its electrical signals properly, the heart rate slows down.
+When the sinus node doesn’t fire its electrical signals properly, the heart rate slows down, pauses or speeds up.
 This is referred to as sick sinus syndrome.
 It can cause a heart rate that’s too slow (bradycardia) or too fast (tachycardia).

 A child with sick sinus syndrome may be tired, dizzy or faint.
 Some don’t have symptoms.